 Customer service, you’re doing it wrong

 N-Controller is a manufacturer that had outsourced its PR and customer service to Ocean Marketing, a fairly common practice for small businesses.
-Usually it is not an issue, except when a customer service rep begins to repeatedly insult the customer and threatens to sell his product on Ebay to spite him.
+Usually, it is not an issue, except when a customer service rep begins to repeatedly insult the customer and threatens to sell his product on eBay to spite him.
 And it got so much worse.

 After the customer called in reinforcements and replied to the email with a list of legitimate problems both with the company and Christoforo’s attitude, and after including several prominent figures in the gaming community, including editors from Kotaku and IGN, Christoforo seemed to take off his reality hat and just let the insanity flow.

-He went on about how well connected he is in the gaming community, how including the people his customer had included on the email was just free PR for him, and then fires off this grammar-abusive internet gem, “Son Im 38 I wwebsite as on the internet when you were a sperm in your daddys balls and before it was the internet, thanks for the welcome to message wurd up.
+He went on about how well-connected he is in the gaming community, how including the people his customer had included on the email was just free PR for him, and then fired off this grammar-abusive internet gem, “Son Im 38 I wwebsite as on the internet when you were a sperm in your daddys balls and before it was the internet, thanks for the welcome to message wurd up.
 Grow up you look like a complete child bro.
 I Don’t have my controller so im gonna cry to the world … Really ??
 Hey take that free time and do something more productive.
 All you had to do was check the like everyone else , people have inquired but you’re the douchiest of them all J.”

 Christoforo continues to go on and on about how stupid he thinks the customer is, never once sensing the irony in challenging the intelligence of a customer while only having a passing understanding of the joys of punctuation.

-But like a curmudgeonly old man in a monster mask that Scoobie Doo and the gang thwart, he may have gotten away with it too, if it weren’t for that pesky Penny Arcade.
+But like a curmudgeonly old man in a monster mask that Scooby-Doo and the gang thwart, he may have gotten away with it, too, if it weren’t for that pesky Penny Arcade.
 One of the names on the email thread was that of Mike Krahulik, co-founder of the Penny Arcade website, the group that also runs the PAX events.
 He decided to chime in after Christoforo dropped this nugget, “We do value our customers but sometimes we get children like you we just have to put you in the corner with your im stupid hat on.
 See you at CES , E3 , Pax East ….?
 Oh wait you have to ask mom and pa dukes your not an industry professional and you have no money on snap you just got told.”

 Christoforo fired off a few more dandies that will live on as memes long after this debacle is forgotten.
 He did eventually send an apologetic email, but Krahulik ignored it, which earned threats of retribution.
 For the entire email thread, head on over to penny-arcade.com.